Bronius Kazys Balutis: Early life and education

 Balutis arrived to the United States in February 1905 and lived with his uncle.
 In early 1906, Balutis enrolled into the Valparaiso University which provided introductory English courses, charged low tuition fees, and provided an opportunity to cover some of the tuition by manual labor.
 Therefore, it was a favorite university among the newly arrived Lithuanian Americans who struggled with English and with finances.
 Balutis studied English and calculus used in civil engineering.
 He joined a Lithuanian student society and became its chairman.
 The university agreed to establish a two-hour daily class on the Lithuanian language and, when the first lecturer left for another job, Balutis became the teacher.

+Cartographer

-However, after six months at Valparaiso, Balutis got a job at Rand McNally as a cartographer and worked there for six years.
+After six months at Valparaiso, Balutis got a job at Rand McNally as a cartographer and worked there for six years.
 He later used his mathematical education to decode and develop his own diplomatic ciphers.
 As a cartographer, Balutis decided to prepare and publish a detailed map of ethnographic Lithuania in Lithuanian.
 He wanted to mark every inhabited locality and geographic object (lakes, rivers, etc.).
 In this effort, he was hindered by the lack of a list with Lithuanian typographic names – there were some maps and lists but they were in Russian, German, Polish.
 Therefore, Balutis spent considerable amount of time – he estimated some 5,000 hours – collecting data on the proper and accurate Lithuanian place names.
-He interviewed Lithuanian immigrants, corresponded with local parish priests to determine locality's ethnic composition, etc. Unable to cover entire Lithuania, he published a color map of Suvalkija, his native ethnographic region, in 1915.
+He interviewed Lithuanian immigrants, corresponded with local parish priests to determine locality's ethnic composition, etc.

+Unable to cover entire Lithuania, he published a color map of Suvalkija, his native ethnographic region, in 1915.
 Its scale was 1:252,000 and it is the only known Lithuanian map to use the Paris meridian.
 It marked about 3,000 inhabited locations and drew a line between Lithuanian and Polish-inhabited areas.
-However, due to World War I, the map was not noticed or utilized by the Lithuanian society and maps other parts of Lithuania were never published.
+However, due to World War I, the map was not noticed or utilized by the Lithuanian society and maps of other parts of Lithuania were never published.